julianandrews/yablocks/README.md

 ### stdin

 Read from stdin and show output for each line.

+Stdin blocks can only be used if no `stdin_handler` has been configured.

 If `json` is set to `true`, the output from stdin will be parsed as JSON and all JSON fields will be accessible from the `output` value in the outputs.